eriklong95/linking/symbols/relocation.template.md

 For example, before updating the reference to the symbol `state` which we are investigating, the linker first decides on a runtime address for the `.text` section of `mod.o` and a runtime address of the symbol `state`.

+This makes sense: before you can compute references to a value, you must decide where that value should be stored.

 For the relocation type `R_X86_64_PC32`, the address (that is, the 32-bit value used as the offset from the PC to find the address of the symbol being